leaf-ai/studio-go-runner/docs/interface.md

 Encrypted payloads use a hybrid cryptosystem, for a detailed description please see https://en.wikipedia.org/wiki/Hybrid_cryptosystem.

-A detailed description of the StudioML implementation of this system can be found in the [message_encryption]() documentation.
+A detailed description of the StudioML implementation of this system can be found in the [message_privacy](docs/message_privacy.md) documentation.

 The following figures shows an example of the clear-text headers and the encrypted payload portion of a message: